Breeze71/Breeze71/README.md

 - 👋 Hi, I’m Chris
-- 👀 I’m interested in ComputerScience
+- 👀 I’m interested in reading novel.
-- 🌱 I’m currently learning C++,C#(unity),java,html
+- 🌱 I’m currently learning C++,C#(unity),java,html.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me j920804ali@gmail.com

 <!---
 Breeze71/Breeze71 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.